How the dusty old op-ed pages became the red-hot outrage-generating machine of 2020

 The outrage generated by op-eds may be greater now, but it’s debatable whether the range of published opinion is any more daring than when Oakes unveiled his innovation 50 years ago, said media historian Michael Socolow of the University of Maine.

-Socolow cites several Times op-eds from the 1970s that would likely prompt an angry reaction, but passed without major controversy at the time.
-One was a 1971 piece comprised of reconstructed quotes from the late Black Panther leader Fred Hampton, who urged people to die in the “international proletarian revolutionary struggle,” effectively an argument for overthrowing the U.S. government.
-Another in 1978 defended the regime of Cambodian communist leader Pol Pot, and labeled the Times’ own reporting about genocide in the southeast Asian country “a lie,” “ludicrous” and a “myth.”
+Socolow cites several Times op-eds from the 1970s that would probably prompt an angry reaction, but passed without major controversy at the time.
+One was a 1971 piece composed of reconstructed quotes from the late Black Panther leader Fred Hampton, who urged people to die in the “international proletarian revolutionary struggle,” effectively an argument for overthrowing the U.S. government.
+Another in 1978 defended the regime of Cambodian communist leader Pol Pot, and labeled the Times’s own reporting about genocide in the southeast Asian country “a lie,” “ludicrous” and a “myth.”
 It was written by the editor of a Marxist-Leninist newspaper.

-“The acceptable boundaries of discourse have changed” at the Times, Socolow says —they have become narrower.
+“The acceptable boundaries of discourse have changed” at the Times, Socolow says — they have become narrower.
 (Times acting editorial page editor Kathleen Kingsbury did not respond to a request for comment).

 Nevertheless, op-eds may be an enduring form not just because they are relatively popular with readers but because they are also cost-effective.
 Reporting is expensive, requiring an investment in professional reporters and editors; opinions are cheap.
 Most publications pay nominal sums, or nothing at all, for guest submissions.
 This insight enabled a group led by Internet entrepreneurs Arianna Huffington and Andrew Breitbart to create Huffington Post (now HuffPost), a popular site that was sustained in its formative years by “guest” essays and other inexpensive “user-generated content.”

 Major news sites have also benefited from this.
-The Times’ opinion section produced fewer than 10 percent of all the content on the Times site, yet opinion pieces accounted for 20 percent of the stories read by Times subscribers as of late 2017, according to the Columbia Journalism Review.
+The Times’s Opinion section produced fewer than 10 percent of all the content on the Times site, yet opinion pieces accounted for 20 percent of the stories read by Times subscribers as of late 2017, according to the Columbia Journalism Review.
 (More recent figures were unavailable; a Times representative didn’t respond to a request for information.)

-Local and regional newspapers, however, have to work harder to keep the “takes” coming, said Sewell Chan, the editor of the Los Angeles Times’ editorial page.
+Local and regional newspapers, however, have to work harder to keep the “takes” coming, said Sewell Chan, the editor of the Los Angeles Times’s editorial page.
 The major national papers, he says, are flooded “with fairly polished submissions.”
 Even at a large news organization like the L.A.
 Times, said Chan, “a lot of work goes into soliciting op-eds, especially from local scholars and writers, and the editing time is substantial as well.”

 What may have changed most about op-eds over the past half-century isn’t the form itself but the audience for it, he said.
 A half-century ago, “the middle class was stronger,” and the political parties “weren’t as far apart as they are now.
 Society, generally, was less unequal and less polarized than now.”

-His newspaper, he said, is among a small group of regional legacy newspapers, such as the Boston Globe, Minneapolis Star-Tribune and Philadelphia Inquirer, that are locally owned and still investing in original journalism, including lively opinion pages.
+His newspaper, he said, is among a small group of regional legacy newspapers, such as the Boston Globe, Minneapolis Star Tribune and Philadelphia Inquirer, that are locally owned and still investing in original journalism, including lively opinion pages.

-“I hope regional and local papers survive the information apocalypse we’re going through,” said Chan.
+“I hope regional and local papers survive the information apocalypse we’re going through,” Chan said.
 “We know that local news sources are still among the most trusted for Americans, and that trust urgently needs rebuilding.
 Op-eds by local professors, writers, leaders and influencers are important, and we need to preserve the forums that publish them.”